 Rather than beat yourself up for the act of overeating itself, it's more important to ask yourself why you're drawn to the pattern of eating too much again and again.
 As with all emotional patterns and addictions, what led us to this point is unique and very personal - but there are always ways to feel better.

 Qualified nutritionist Anna McCormack is an expert at helping to uncover the triggers behind overeating, and inspiring the honestly and willingness required to develop a healthier, more positive relationship with food.
 She's put together some tips and advice on the best ways to deal with overeating.

 1. Start with acceptance and understanding

 There is not enough said about the value of bringing acceptance and understanding to oneself throughout any process in life, and our diet is no exception.
-If you are aware that you have a tendency to overeat and would like to change this, remember that it can take time to make those changes.
+If you're aware that you have a tendency to overeat and would like to change this, remember that it can take time to make those changes.
 Acceptance and understanding is a great place to start.

-3. Take Responsibility
+3. Take responsibility

-It can be incredibly empowering when we take responsibility for another area of our lives, and our diet is no exception.
+It can be incredibly empowering when we take responsibility for an area of our lives, and our diet is no exception.
 Being responsible with our food choices and the quantities we eat allows us the space to explore why we are overeating in the first place.

 Once we get to the core of what it is that triggers us to overeat - be it an anxiety we are holding in our bodies, the need to comfort ourselves or attempting to stifle unpleasant or unwanted emotions - taking responsibility for this allows us to develop a greater awareness of ourselves and our bodies and therefore increases our understanding of ourselves.